The Best & Worst Foods for Neuropathy: A Diet Guide for Nerve Health

-The Best and Worst Foods for Neuropathy
+Best and Worst Foods for Neuropathy.

-What to Eat: Foods That Support Nerve Health
+Top Foods That Help Support Nerve Health

 These are foods that help reduce inflammation, stabilize blood sugar, improve circulation, and provide the vitamins and minerals your nerves depend on.

-1. Leafy Greens and Colorful Vegetables
+Leafy Greens and Colorful Vegetables

 Spinach, kale, broccoli, bell peppers, and carrots are rich in antioxidants, B vitamins, and magnesium, all of which play a role in protecting nerve cells and supporting nerve repair.